 The Hegarty Programme is co-funded between Michigan State University (MSU) and RESPECT to provide applied training for post-doctoral researchers in the areas of autism and intellectual disabilities and other neurodevelopmental disorders.
-The programme commenced in 2013 and this year the third group of Hegarty Fellows who were appointed in 2017 started their rotation in Ireland in autumn 2018.
-Their research areas address topics such as accessibility of policy environment for people with intellectual disabilities (ID), maximising the outcomes of interventions for learners with ID and a literature review of Assistive Technology.
+The programme commenced in 2013 and this year the third group of Hegarty Fellows who were appointed in 2017 completed their rotation in Ireland in autumn 2019.
+Their research areas addressed topics such as accessibility of policy environment for people with intellectual disabilities (ID), maximising the outcomes of interventions for learners with ID and a literature review of Assistive Technology.
+Following on from the success of previous programmes MSU and RESPECT agreed to fund a further Hegarty Programme and recruitment commenced in early 2019 with successful Fellows taking up their appointments in August 2019, they attended and made an excellent contribution to DOCTRID VI and we look forward to welcoming them to Ireland in Spring 2021.